Yehdar/WatchDogs/README.md

 ## Notes
 ### Understanding gRPC
 #### Unary RPC
-Think of this as a simple request-response where the client sends a single request to the server and recieves a single response.
+Think of this as a simple request-response where the client sends a single request to the server and receives a single response.
 As an analogy, think of requesting a food order at a restaurant and receiving that order as a response.
 #### Server Streaming RPC
-This allows the client to send a single request to the server and recieve a stream of responses.
+This allows the client to send a single request to the server and receive a stream of responses.
 As an analogy, think of a music streaming service.
 You request a playlist and the server keeps providing songs from the playlist to your device without any extra input.
 #### Client Streaming RPC
 Lets the client send a stream of requests to the server and receive a single response.
-As an analogy, think of breaking down a really long message into short burts of text.
-Once your friend recieves all your individual texts that come together to explain your overall message, then they'll respond.
+As an analogy, think of breaking down a really long message into short bursts of text.
+Once your friend receives all your individual texts that come together to explain your overall message, then they'll respond.
 #### Bidirectional Streaming RPC
 Both the client and server send a stream of messages independently.
-As an analogy, think of multiple conversations at a social gathering where multiple people are talking and responding on top of each other.
+As an analogy, think of multiple conversations at a social gathering where multiple people talk and respond on top of each other.

 ### Generating Go and gRPC code from greet.proto
 1. Install protobuf compilter: `sudo apt install protobuf-compiler`
 1. Install the protobuf plugins: `go install google.golang.org/protobuf/cmd/protoc-gen-go@latest` and \
     `go install google.golang.org/grpc/cmd/protoc-gen-go-grpc@latest`.
-Fyi, do not install the protobuf plugins from github because the link is depracated and will not work.
+Fyi, do not install the protobuf plugins from github because the link is deprecated and will not work.
 Anyways, make sure they are installed!
 Like seriously go to your ~/.go to see if there is a /bin directory that contains the plugins.
 If not, run the commands from step one again in the ~/.go/bin
-3. Ensure your $GOPATH, $GOBIN, and $PATH environment variables were correctly set in your shell profile file (e.g., ~/.bashrc or ~/.zshrc).
+3. Ensure your $GOPATH, $GOBIN, and $PATH environment variables are correctly set in your shell profile file (e.g., ~/.bashrc or ~/.zshrc).
 You should see \
 `export GOPATH=$HOME/go`\
 `export GOBIN=$GOPATH/bin`\
 `export PATH=$PATH:$GOBIN`\